 The long-term return expectation for the Pension Plan Investments has been determined by using a building-block approach and assumes a time horizon, as defined in the Statement of Investment Policy.
+ORC 3309.15 and the Board-adopted Investment Policy govern investment activity at SERS.
 A forecasted rate of inflation serves as the baseline for the return expectation.
 Various real return premiums over the baseline inflation rate have been established for each asset class.
 The long-term expected nominal rate of return has been determined by calculating an arithmetic weighted average of the expected real return premiums for each asset class, adding the projected inflation rate, and adding the expected return from rebalancing uncorrelated asset classes.
-The asset allocation, as used in the June 30, 2020 five-year experience study, is as summarized as follows:

-Long-Term Expected
+As of June 30, 2023:

-Asset Class Target Allocation Real Rate of Return
+Asset Class Target Allocation Long-Term Expected Real Rate of Return

-Cash 2.00 % (0.45) %
+Cash 2.00% 0.75%

-US Equity 24.75 5.37
+US Equity 24.75 4.82

-Non-US Equity Developed 13.50 6.22
+Non-US Equity Developed 13.50 5.19

-Non-US Equity Emerging 6.75 8.22
+Non-US Equity Emerging 6.75 5.98

-Fixed Income/Global Bonds 19.00 1.20
+Fixed Income/Global Bonds 19.00 2.24

-Private Equity 11.00 10.05
+Private Equity 12.00 7.49

-Real Estate/Real Assets 16.00 4.87
+Real Estate/Real Assets 17.00 3.70

-Multi-Asset Strategy 4.00 3.39

-Private Debt/Private Credit 3.00 5.38
+Private Debt/Private Credit 5.00 5.64

 Discount Rate Total pension liability was calculated using the discount rate of 7.00%.
 The discount rate determination does not use a municipal bond rate.
-The projection of cash flows used to determine the discount rate assumed that employers would contribute the actuarially determined contribution rate of projected compensation over the remaining 22-year amortization period of the unfunded actuarial accrued liability.
-Projected inflows from investment earnings were calculated using the long-term assumed investment rate of return (7.00%).
+The projection of cash flows used to determine the discount rate assumed that employers would contribute the actuarially determined contribution rate of projected compensation over the remaining 21-year amortization period of the unfunded actuarial accrued liability.
+The actuarially determined contribution rate of FY2023 was 14%.
+Projected inflows from investment earnings were calculated using the long-term assumed investment rate of return, 7.00%.
 Based on those assumptions, the plan's fiduciary net position was projected to be available to make all future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on investments was applied to all periods of projected benefits to determine the total pension liability.
+The annual moneyweighted rate of return, calculated as the internal rate of return on pension plan investments, for FY2023 was 6.90%.